Fort Collins Cycling Club |

 10 basic cycling hand signals to keep you — and those around you — safe out on the road.

 Pacelines are either single or double.
-In a single paceline, everyone lines up single file behind the first rider, who maintains a constant speed.
-The rotation occurs when the front rider pulls off to the side and drifts to the back of the line.
+In a single paceline, everyone lines up single file behind the first rider, who maintains a consistent speed.
+Rotation occurs when the front rider pulls off to the side and eases to the back of the line.
 The next rider will then set the pace.
 Riders stay on the front for a few seconds to several minutes.
 This type of paceline has the advantage or requiring less road space while conserving energy.

 Slowing / Stopping

-"Slowing!," or "Stopping!"; if you are going to be quickly decelerating.
+"Slowing!" or "Stopping!"; if you are going to be quickly decelerating.
+This should be accompanied by a hand signal, if practicable.

 Rolling